The 'Paris of the North', the 'Capital of the Arctic', the 'Gateway to the North Pole'; discover Tromsø.

-Tromsø is known as 'the capital of the Arctic' being Northern Norway's most populous city as well as its social and cultural capital and visitors can be sure to experience a lively nightlife, dazzling restaurant scene, and striking architecture.
+Tromsø is known as 'the Capital of the Arctic', being Northern Norway's most populated city as well as its social and cultural capital.
+Visitors to this enticing city can be sure to experience a lively nightlife, dazzling restaurant scene and striking architecture.

 The city has a beautiful backdrop, with fjords and mountains starting just outside the city limits.
-The harbour front here is also an idyllic location to visit, and helps to provide the plentiful fish that can be seen in the increasingly ambitious and high-quality restaurants here.
-The city is well known for its cultural diversity so there are plenty of different cuisines and flavours to try.
+The harbour front here is also an idyllic location to visit and helps to provide the plentiful fish that can be sampled in the increasingly ambitious and high-quality restaurants here.
+The city is well known for its cultural diversity and there are plenty of different cuisines and flavours to try.

-Other attractions in this welcoming city include the Fjellheisen Cable Car* which gives excellent panoramic views across the city and can be enjoyed by day or night.
-There is also The Polar Museum which discusses the Arctic explorers who have passed through the city and a lot of the worlds 'most northern' attractions including the university, botanical gardens and planetarium.
+Other attractions in this welcoming city include the Fjellheisen Cable Car up Mount Storsteinen which gives excellent panoramic views of the city and can be enjoyed by day or night.
+There is also the Arctic aquarium, Polaria, and The Polar Museum which discusses the Arctic explorers who have passed through the city and a lot of the worlds 'most northern' attractions including the university, botanical gardens and planetarium.

 This city is an ideal base from which to explore the area and gives you access to a wonderful mix of Norwegian experiences.

 Whilst Tromsø is famous for its Northern Lights record, it is always best to escape the sodium lights of the city after dark if you want to witness an Aurora at its best.
 That is why for all Aurora hunting activities, we take you out beyond the city so that you can find the most appropriate location and the darkest, clearest skies for Northern Lights displays.